SmartMeshFoundation/Spectrum/README.md

     then you will see below messages:
     {
         address: "0x00ab501f3fe4b2f71651764699ec5752598e679f",
-        balance: 2001223531052513000,
         level: "Signer"
     }
     that will show your miner account and the balance of miner account in Wei unit.

-## becoming a miner

-    if you want to become a miner, you will send 1 smt to the miner account, after this transfer, you will run miner.start() to join into the miners group.

-    > miner.start()